Tellusant/docs/about/index.md

 Typical assignments are:
 - Strategy development with a decision focus
 - Working in parallel with MBB responsible for demand predictions (this is to reduce conflict of interest when one consulting firm both makes recommendations and predicts outomes).
 The approach started in M&A due diligence, and is now fairly common in regular strategy work.
-- Decision diagnostic to ensure our products are realistically set up.
+- Strategy diagnostic to ensure our products are realistically set up.

 <a href="../articles-posts/quantitative-decision-consulting-case-stories.html" style="color: black; text-decoration: none"> To make the concept of quantitative decision consulting come alive, read our three <b>case examples</b></a>